 BOI was established as a chartered corporation by an Act of the Irish Parliament of 1781/2 and by a Royal Charter of King George III in 1783.
-The Group is one of the largest financial services groups in Ireland with total assets of €156 billion at June 30, 2022.
+The Group is one of the largest financial services groups in Ireland with total assets of €156 billion at December 31, 2023.

 BOIG is a non-operating holding company and is the ultimate parent of the Group, which includes a number of companies operating in the financial services sector.
-BOIG conducts substantially all of its operations through its direct subsidiary, The Governor and Company of the Bank of Ireland (BOI), and its indirect subsidiaries, and it depends largely upon the receipt of dividends, distributions, loans or advances from such subsidiaries.
+BOIG conducts substantially all of its operations through its direct subsidiary, BOI, and its indirect subsidiaries, and it depends largely upon the receipt of dividends, distributions, loans or advances from such subsidiaries.
 The Group provides a broad range of banking and other financial services.
-These services include: current account and deposit services, overdrafts, term loans, mortgages, business and corporate lending, international asset financing, leasing, instalment credit, invoice discounting, foreign exchange facilities, interest and exchange rate hedging instruments, life assurance, pension, investment and protection products.
+These services include; current account and deposit services, overdrafts, term loans, mortgages, business and corporate lending, international asset financing, leasing, instalment credit, invoice discounting, foreign exchange facilities, interest and exchange rate hedging instruments, life assurance, pension, investment and protection products, wealth management services, capital markets services and corporate finance and advisory services.
 All of these services are provided by the Group in Ireland with selected services being offered in the UK and internationally.
 The Group generates the majority of its revenue from traditional lending and deposit taking activities as well as fees for a range of banking and transaction services.
-The Group also has access to distribution in the UK via its partnership with the AA, its relationship as financial services partner with the UK Post Office and through a number of strategic intermediary relationships.
+The Group also has access to distribution in the UK via its relationship as financial services partner with the UK Post Office and through a number of strategic intermediary relationships.